navidrome/website/content/en/docs/Usage/reverse-proxy.md

 If a user is successfully authenticated by the proxy but does not exist in the Navidrome DB, it will be created with a random password.

+You might also be interested in the `EnableUserEditing` option, which allows disabling the User page that lets users change their Navidrome password.

 ### Sharing endpoint

 If you plan to use the Sharing feature, where you can create unauthenticated links to parts of your library, you'll need to whitelist the `/share/*` URLs.